p-Adic open string amplitudes with Chan-Paton factors coupled to a constant B-field: The limit in the effective action with a -field

 This total amplitude corresponds exactly to the sum of the partial amplitudes associated to the channels $s$, $t$ and $u$.
-Expression (\ref{canalesstu}) and the $4$-point vertex (\ref{vertex}) constitute the tree-level amplitudes arising in the $4$-point $p$-adic amplitudes in the limit $p\rightarrow1$.
-In section \ref{Section_VIII} we show that the limit $p\rightarrow1$ in the $p$-adic Ghoshal-Kawano amplitudes exists and it is given precisely by this heuristic limit.
-Moreover, five-point non-commutative amplitudes (and higher-order amplitudes) in the limit $p\rightarrow1$, can be computed following a similar procedure but it will not be performed here.
+The sum of (\ref{canalesstu}) and (\ref{vertex}) constitutes the $4$-point amplitude (at the tree-level).
+This amplitude agrees with the limit $p\rightarrow1$ of the sum over the permutations of the momenta $\boldsymbol{k}_{i}$ of the $4$-point $p$-adic amplitudes computed in section \ref{Section_VI}.
+The details of this calculation are given in section \ref{Section_VIII}.
+Moreover, five-point non-commutative amplitudes (and higher-order amplitudes) in the limit $p\rightarrow1$ can be computed following a similar procedure, but it will not be performed here.